Impact event

 An impact event is a collision between astronomical objects causing measurable effects.
-Impact events have physical consequences and have been found to regularly occur in planetary systems, though the most frequent involve asteroids, comets or meteoroids and have minimal effect.
-When large objects impact terrestrial planets such as the Earth, there can be significant physical and biospheric consequences, though atmospheres mitigate many surface impacts through atmospheric entry.
-Impact craters and structures are dominant landforms on many of the Solar System's solid objects and present the strongest empirical evidence for their frequency and scale.
+Impact events have been found to regularly occur in planetary systems, though the most frequent involve asteroids, comets or meteoroids and have minimal effect.
+When large objects impact terrestrial planets such as the Earth, there can be significant physical and biospheric consequences, as the impacting body is usually traveling at several kilometres per second (km/s), with a minimum impact speed of 11.2 km/s for bodies striking Earth.
+While planetary atmospheres can mitigate some of these impacts through the effects of atmospheric entry, many large bodies retain sufficient energy to reach the surface and cause substantial damage.
+This results in the formation of impact craters and structures, shaping the dominant landforms found across various types of solid objects found in the Solar System.
+Their prevalence and ubiquity present the strongest empirical evidence of the frequency and scale of these events.

 Impact events appear to have played a significant role in the evolution of the Solar System since its formation.
 Major impact events have significantly shaped Earth's history, and have been implicated in the formation of the Earth–Moon system.
+Interplanetary impacts have also been proposed to explain the retrograde rotation of Uranus and Venus.
 Impact events also appear to have played a significant role in the evolutionary history of life.
 Impacts may have helped deliver the building blocks for life (the panspermia theory relies on this premise).
 Impacts have been suggested as the origin of water on Earth.
 They have also been implicated in several mass extinctions.
-The prehistoric Chicxulub impact, 66 million years ago, is believed to not only be the cause of the Cretaceous–Paleogene extinction event but acceleration of the evolution of mammals leading to their dominance and in turn, setting in place conditions for the eventual rise of humans.
+The prehistoric Chicxulub impact, 66 million years ago, is believed to be the cause not only of the Cretaceous–Paleogene extinction event but acceleration of the evolution of mammals, leading to their dominance and, in turn, setting in place conditions for the eventual rise of humans.